dummifiedme/TheNotebook/NotesVault/Indian Polity - Lectures Notes.md

 	- 50 percent (+1) of the total strength of the house.

-Q: In Lok Sabha, 262 members are present out of which 212 have voted.
-Do you tink What will be the
+Q: In Lok Sabha, 280 members are present out of which 212 have voted.
+What will be the majority required to pass the amendment in above situation?
+How many members should vote in favour?
+A: Cons